konstmsu/cis19-technical-analysis/README.md

 - Test in both HK and SG
 - Create evaluator notebook
 - Script to clone all repos from heroku?
+- ✓ !
+First image is not rendered on instructions page
 - ✓ Include content into non-200 errors
 - ✓ Instructions page title should mention "Technical Analysis"
 - ✓ Problem visualization at the beginning?